memgraph/docs/lab/user-manual.md

 ## Graph Schema

-If you need to check the data model of the data currently in the database, you can create a graph schema that will show all the node types and relationships between them.
+If you need to check the data model of the data currently in the database, you can generate a graph schema that will show all the node types and relationships

+between them.

 By selecting a certain node or relationship type, Lab will provide information